munificent/craftinginterpreters/book/statements-and-state.md

 ```

 On the second line, we don't *evaluate* `a` (which would return the string
 "before").
-We figure out what variable `a` refers to to determine where to store
+We figure out what variable `a` refers to so we know where to store
 the right-hand side expression's value.
 The [classic terms][lvalue] for these
-two <span name="lvalue">halves</span> of an assignment are **"lvalue"** and
+two <span name="lvalue">constructs</span> are **"lvalue"** and **"rvalue"**.
+All
-**"rvalue"**.
-All of the expressions that we've seen so far that produce values
+of the expressions that we've seen so far that produce values are rvalues.
+An
-are rvalues.
-An lvalue "evaluates" to a storage location that you can assign
+lvalue "evaluates" to a storage location that you can assign into.
-into.

 [lvalue]: https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue